lvnacy-obsidian/carnival-network/.github/docs/carnival-network-hierarchy.md

 ### Is "Troupe" the right term?

 **Current Usage:**
-- A troupe = A `CarnivalNetworkClient` instance for a plugin
+- A troupe = A `CarnivalPerformer` instance for a plugin
 - Managed by the main carnival-network plugin
 - One troupe per consuming plugin